The Equity Programme

 The Equity Programme is being developed by Corra, supported by Stewart Investors.
 This work involves staff within Corra, including Black, Asian and Minority Ethnic colleagues; and supported by Black, Asian and Minority Ethnic networks.

 Corra is committed to advancing diversity, equity and inclusion and will provide regular updates on the action it takes on becoming an anti-racist organisation.
 You can read Corra’s anti-racism statement here.

-More information to follow in January 2021.
+More information to follow in early 2021.